Travel Will Make You an Earth Enthusiast

 IMG_5398.JPG

 A child in Siem Reap, Cambodia floats in a net bouyed by plastic bottles.
-Photo by Charish Badzinski.
+Photo by Charish Badzinski.ย

 charish red

 Charish Badzinski is an explorer and award-winning features, food and travel writer.
-When she isn’t working to build her blog: Rollerbag Goddess Rolls the World, she applies her worldview to her small business, Rollerbag Goddess Global Communications, providing powerful storytelling to her clients.
+When she isnโ€™t working to build her blog: Rollerbag Goddess Rolls the World, she applies her worldview to her small business, Rollerbag Goddess Global Communications, providing powerful storytelling to her clients.

 Posts on the Rollerbag Goddess Rolls the World travel blog are never sponsored and have no affiliate links, so you know you will get an honest review, every time.

-Find Charish on Twitter: @rollrbaggoddess and on Instagram at @rollerbaggoddess.
-You can also read more about Charish Badzinski’s professional experience in marketing, public relations and writing.
+Read more about Charish Badzinskiโ€™s professional experience in marketing, public relations and writing.

-Leave a Reply
+Leave a comment